Application of the SP theory of intelligence to the understanding of natural vision and the development of computer vision: Low-level perceptual features

 \item At lowish levels, perceptual features may function as if they were the atomic symbols that provide the foundation for all higher-level structures, even though they themselves have been constructed from lower-level components.

 \end{itemize}

-As just indicated, vision begins with images as they are first projected, not perceptual features.
+As just indicated, vision begins with images, not perceptual features.
 The latter must be somehow discovered or detected within the images.
 The following subsections consider how the SP theory may be applied in this area, starting with a consideration of options for the encoding of light intensities.